garretjames/react-flux-dating-interface/readme.md

 Further Instructions
 ===================
-A basic package.json file has been provided, which you are free to modify or completely overwrite.
-If using React, we've provided a more complete version with `package.react.json`.
+A basic package json file has been provided, which you are free to modify or completely overwrite.
+If using React, observe that `package.json` is prepared and ready for use.
 This file will allow you to use `npm install` to scaffold the application and `npm start` to launch the application.
 If you use your own build pipeline, please include documentation on how your application should be run and/or tested.

 This project requires Node 6.11+. **Do not use a lower version**.